JohanSundstain/Loading-Graphical-Bar-Tracker/README.md

-# 🌈 Rainbow TQDM - LGBT (Loading Graphical Bar Tracker)
+# 🌈 Loading Graphical Bar Tracker
 > ⚠️ **Disclaimer**
 > This is not propaganda.
 Any resemblance to real abbreviations or symbols is purely coincidental.